-Schools may appoint janitor staff on the following scale for the calculation of the amount of Administration Grant or the Revised Administration Grant as appropriate payable to it Note:
+Special schools may appoint janitor staff on the following scale for the calculation of the amount of Administration Grant or the Revised Administration Grant as appropriate payable to it6:

 One-third janitor staff may be allowed for every operating class and approved special room.
-In schools for children with physical disability and severe mental handicap, 0.75 janitor staff may be allowed for every operating class and 0.5 for every approved special room.
-Fractional staff will be rounded up after summation
+In schools for children with physical disability and severe intellectual disability, 0.75 janitor staff may be allowed for every operating class and 0.5 for every approved special room.
+Fractional staff will be rounded up after summation.

-12. Motor Driver

-- (a) Schools for children with visual impairment, physical disability, moderate and severe mental handicap, hearing impairment and schools for social development may appoint motor drivers for registered special school buses. - (b) Drivers who are required to drive a registered school bus with 30 or more seats will be appointed as Special Drivers.
-Those who are assigned to drive registered school buses with fewer than 30 seats will be appointed as Motor Drivers schools at the ratio of 0.5 teacher assistant per class:

-13. Teacher Assistant
+- 12. Motor Driver - (a) Special schools for children with visual impairment, physical disability, moderate intellectual disability and severe intellectual disability, hearing impairment and schools for social development may appoint motor drivers for registered special school buses. - (b) Drivers who are required to drive a registered school bus with 30 or more seats will be appointed as Special Drivers.
+Those who are assigned to drive registered school buses with fewer than 30 seats will be appointed as Motor Drivers. - 13.
+Teacher Assistant

-Teacher Assistants may be appointed in the following categories of special
+Teacher Assistants may be appointed in the following categories of special schools at the ratio of 0.5 teacher assistant per class: